accesslab-llc/Invoice-Studio/USER_MANUAL_EN.md

 ### Setting Field Mapping

-1. Click the "Field Mapping" button
+1. Click the "Field Mapping" button in the invoice edit screen
 2. Select a Monday.com board column for each invoice field
-3. Click "Save"
+3. You can also map subitem price and quantity
+4. Click "Save" to save the mappings and automatically reload the selected item's data

 ### Mappable Fields